aboucaud/adaix-ml-tutorial/slides/03_deep_learning/slides.md

 ---
 ## Learning rate

+.footnote[My friend is coming (2016)]

 ---
 class: middle, center

-## Next ?
+# Next ?

-Developments in these field are happening at a high pace,
-stay tuned !
+.hidden[text]

 ---
+class: middle, center

+# Next ?

+Developments in these field are happening at a high pace, .red.big[stay tuned] !

+---
+class: center
+# References

+---
 class: center, middle
-But keep in mind that .red[not everything] is differentiable..

 <img src="img/friendship_algorithm.PNG" />
+### But keep in mind that .red[not everything] is differentiable..